 Have you ever noticed your horse go from happy and calm one moment to wound up and stressed the next.
 Wouldn’t it be wonderful if you knew how to intervene when that happens and help your horse get back to it’s natural state of equanimity?
 Natural horsemanship techniques can really help teach horses to gain confidence in you and our human environment.
 Mindfulness practices can really help teach you to be able to use those techniques effectively.

 Before you can teach your horse, you need to be able to calm your horse.
-Before you can calm your horse you need to be able to calm yourself.

 For me meditation and horse training go hand in hand.
 If you would like some help with either or both give me a shout.

-Don’t just take my word for it – check out the wonderful testimonials I’ve received from some of my horsey friends.
+You don’t have to just take my word for it – check out the wonderful testimonials I’ve received from some of my horsey friends.